Project-OSRM/node-osrm/README.md

 Releasing a new version of `node-osrm` is mostly automated using travis.ci.

-### Caveats

-- If you create and push a new git tag Travis.ci will automatically publish both binaries and the package to the npm registry.

-- Before tagging you can test publishing of just the binaries by including the keyword `[publish binary]` in your commit message.
-Make sure to run `node-pre-gyp unpublish` before trying publish binaries for a version that has already been published as trying to publish over an existing binary will fail.

 ### Steps to release

 **1)** Confirm the desired OSRM branch and commit.

-This is configurable via the `OSRM_BRANCH` and `OSRM_COMMIT` variables in travis.ci.
+This is configurable via the `OSRM_BRANCH` and `OSRM_COMMIT` variables in the `.travis.yml`.

 **2)** Bump node-osrm version

-Update the `CHANGELOG.md` and the `package.json` version.
+Update the `CHANGELOG.md` and the `package.json` version if needed.

 **3)** Check Travis.ci

 Ensure Travis.ci [builds are passing](https://travis-ci.org/DennisOSRM/node-osrm) after your last commit.
-This is important because upstream OSRM is being pulled in and may have changed.

-**4)** Tag
+**4)** Publishing binaries

-Tag a new release:

-    git add CHANGELOG.md package.json
+If travis builds are passing then it's time to publish binaries by committing with a message containing `[publish binary]`.
+If you don't have anything to commit then you can do:

-    git commit -m "Tagging v0.2.8 [publish binary]" git tag v0.2.8
+    git commit --allow-empty -m "[publish binary]"

-**5)** Push the tag to github:

-    git push origin master v0.2.8

-This will trigger travis.ci to build Ubuntu binaries and publish the entire package to the npm registry upon success.
-The publishing will use the s3 and npm auth credentials of @springmeyer currently - this needs to be made more configurable in the future.

-**6)** Merge into the `osx` branch
+**5)** Merge into the `osx` branch

+Now we need to do the same for the `osx` branch:

     git checkout osx
     git merge v0.2.8 -m "[publish binary]"